hwpplayers/redmine_incoming_emails/README.md

 Redmine plugin that allows for the configuration of which project should be used for issues created from email per user.

-This is a fork of http://github.com/markwhitfeld/redmine_incoming_emails.
+This is a Redmine 4.0 compatible fork of http://github.com/markwhitfeld/redmine_incoming_emails.

 ## Features